 Cool-Downs and Recovery Rate—Reality or Myth?

 But is there any evidence to support this?
 Should you invest any of your precious time in a cool down?
-Does the cool down help reduce post-workout muscle soreness?
+Does the cool-down help reduce post-workout muscle soreness?

-In fact, study has found no concrete evidence that (traditional) cool down methods can help prevent muscle soreness after exercise.
+In fact, study has found no concrete evidence that (traditional) cool-down methods can help prevent muscle soreness after exercise.

 This does not mean that the cool-down is a complete waste of your time.

 Nonetheless, you MUST and SHOULD cool down after a run.
-And here why.

 Cool Down Benefits

-The main aim of a cool-down is to bring your body back to resting state, or near the resting level for breathing rate, heart rate, blood pressure, and other factors.
+The main aim of a cool-down is to bring your body back to a resting state, or near the resting level for breathing rate, heart rate, blood pressure, and other factors.

-In fact, in some individuals (especially those who are extremely out of shape or have cardiovascular issues) stopping on the spot can lead to extreme dizziness, even a loss of consciousness.
+In fact, in some individuals (especially those who are extremely out of shape or have cardiovascular issues), stopping on the spot can lead to extreme dizziness, even a loss of consciousness.

 This brings me to the main benefit that cooldowns have to offer: preventing blood pooling.
-So what is it?
-And how does it affect you?

-Increase flexibility & Mobility – The Stretching Part
+Increase Flexibility & Mobility

 The Exact Cool Down Breakdown